Minglokyam/Survival-game/phase1/SurvivalGame/readme.txt

 When the player starts the second round, if he or she leaves the running game, the app will proceed to the pong game.
 This bug does not affect the functioning of the game.
-We are going to fix the bug.
+We are going to fix this bug.